 - Nutritional adequacy statement, which tells the type and pet life stage the product is suited for

-- Listing of all ingredients in descending order by weight, including water
+- List of all ingredients in descending order by weight, including water

 - Feeding directions, if the food is labeled “complete and balanced” or “100% nutritious”